Ask LSBot

 Practice: Remove Every Second

-In this assignment, we'll practice the techniques learned so far in this lesson with the "Remove Every Second" problem.
+In this exercise, we'll practice the techniques learned so far in this lesson with the "Remove Every Second" problem.

 Problem Description